Shitō-Ryū KataBassai-Dai (抜砦大)

 The Key

 Bassai-Dai is typically taught to students of Shimabukuro-Ha Shitō-Ryū karate-dō in prepartion for advancement to nikyū, since it is considered to be an intermediate-to-advanced kata.
-Bassai-Dai is a core kata that every karate-ka aspiring to reach Black Belt must become proficient in.
-It contains numerous techniques for which the ōyō (practical application) is not readily apparent, and therefore bunkai (detailed analysis) must be performed in depth.
+Bassai-Dai is a core kata in which every karate-ka aspiring to reach Black Belt must become proficient.
+It contains numerous techniques for which the ōyō (practical applications) are not readily apparent, and therefore bunkai (detailed analysis) must be performed in depth.

 Additional Information